Weston Coyney: Geography

 Like much of North Staffordshire, the area lies over coal measures, but the north and east areas sit mostly on sandstone and gravel.
 It was this latter resource that was extensively quarried in the mid 20th century.
 Most of the area is at an elevation of approximately 200 m.
 There are no major watercourses but the River Blithe forms the eastern boundary of the area and of the city.

 Landmarks

 The only national nature reserve in Stoke is Park Hall Country Park, and is part of Weston Coyney.
 Partly open heathland and partly redeveloped gravel quarry pits, an area of the park is a geological Site of Special Scientific Interest.

 Education

-There are three schools within Weston Coyney; Weston Heights Infant School (for children ages 3–7) - formerly Weston Coyney Infant School, Weston Coyney Junior School (for children ages 7–11) and Park Hall Primary School (for children ages 3–11).
+There are three schools within Weston Coyney: Weston Heights Infant School (for ages 3–7, formerly Weston Coyney Infant School), Weston Coyney Junior School (for ages 7–11) and Park Hall Primary School (for ages 3–11).
 Children of secondary school age attend one of the city's high schools, none of which are in Weston Coyney.
 Following the closure of Longton High School in 2010, the nearest secondary schools in the city boundaries are Discovery Academy and Ormiston Meridian Academy although the Staffordshire County Council controlled Moorside High School is closer than either Discovery Academy or Ormiston Meridian Academy.